WiFilip/hub/app/views/pages/GUIDE.markdown

 List of bird courses:

 - **ECON-1100 Introduction to Economics I** - Harshdip found this course easy.
-The midterms and finals were all multiple choice.
+The midterms and finals were all multiple choice. **Note: The professor who taught this class that made it easy no longer teaches it.
+Will need to be updated at end of semester to reflect actual difficulty of the course.**
-- **ECON-1110 Introduction to Economics II**
+- **ECON-1110 Introduction to Economics II** **Likewise with this course.**
 - **COMP-2067 Programming for Beginners**
 - **COMP-2057 Intro to the Internet** - Eric found this course *very* easy, just simple HTML/CSS assignments.
 - **COMP-2097 Social Media and Mobile Technology for End Users** - Eric found this course easy but busy with assignments/projects.